Iskar (river): Overview

 The Iskar is 368 km long, which makes it the longest river that runs entirely within the territory of Bulgaria.
 The Danube and the Maritsa rivers are both longer but they also flow through other countries.
 The Iskar is a tributary to the Danube and forms part of the Black Sea river basin.
 It is the only river that takes its source in southern Bulgaria and flows north through the Balkan Mountains that form the water divide between the basins of the Black Sea to the north and the Aegean Sea to the south.
 In terms of geology, the Iskar is the oldest river in the Balkans and also the only one to have preserved its original direction despite the significant geological changes in later stages.
 The Iskar basin spans a territory of 8,646 km2 in six Bulgarian provinces, Sofia, Sofia City, Vratsa, Lovech and Pleven, with a total population of about 1,600,000 people.
-The most significant right tributaries from south to north are the Lesnovska River (65 km), Malki Iskar (85 km) and Zlatna Panega (50 km); the largest left tributaries are the Palakaria (39 km), Vitoshka Bistritsa (12 km) and Perlovska (31 km).
+The most significant right tributaries from south to north are the Lesnovska reka (65 km), Malki Iskar (85 km) and Zlatna Panega (50 km); the largest left tributaries are the Palakaria (39 km), Vitoshka Bistritsa (12 km) and Perlovska (31 km).
 Its average discharge at the mouth is 54 m3/s.